Skip to main content

 My latest novel, The Unexpected (HarperCollins, 2024) follows two female friends, Robin and Kessie, who find themselves platonically co-parenting a baby.
 As well as exploring themes of motherhood and friendship, it looks at the anthropology of kinship, and the evolution of family law to support so-called unconventional families.
 It has been acclaimed as 'Wonderful… all sorts of common assumptions about motherhood and family are turned on their head.
 It’s brilliant on friendship, identity, longing and resilience’ in the Daily Mail, and as 'A heartwarming depiction of female friendship as a bond stronger than any other' in The Times,

-Saffron Shadows and Salvaged Scripts: Literary Life in Myanmar Under Censorship and in Transition (Columbia University Press, 2015), a crossover monograph, is the first book to explore Myanmar's fascinating literature and culture under decades of censorship.
+Saffron Shadows and Salvaged Scripts: Literary Life in Myanmar Under Censorship and in Transition (Columbia University Press, 2015), a crossover monograph, was the first book to explore Myanmar's fascinating literature and culture under decades of censorship.
 It includes new literary translations paired with extended interviews with authors from three generations.
 Taking an anthropological perspective, and a literary-ethnographic approach, it examines way in which censorship shapes literary creativity, culture, and production.
+It led to an invitation to be on the judging panel for the A.L.
+Becker Prize for South East Asian literature in translation.

-As a curator of literary experiences and events, I have been funded by Arts Council England to create immersive short story shows in library spaces through the Ark project.
-I also host podcasts and in-conversation events, such as The Hexagon arts and culture podcast.
+As a curator of literary experiences and events, I have previously been funded by Arts Council England to create immersive short story shows in library spaces such as The British Library.
+I have hosted podcasts and in-conversation events, including The Hexagon arts and culture podcast.